Build a Small Business Website – Step by Step Guide

 There are other options that you might want to consider but it is the only one I work with, and is the focus of this site.

-5 Steps to Starting Your Own Website or Blog
+5 Steps to Starting Your Own Website

 Getting started with any new endeavour is the most difficult part as your knowledge level is very low, which makes choosing the best approach difficult.